Little Golem

 What is the Waiting Room?

-If you're interested in playing a non-rated game you can post a request for a game, or respond to someone else's request for a game, in the Waiting Room.
-If you see a game you'd like to play, click "START GAME" in the far right column.
-If you'd like to post a request for a game, click the "ADD MY GAME TO THE WAITING ROOM" link near the top of the page.
+If you're interested in playing a single game you can post a request for a game, or respond to someone else's request for a game, in the Waiting Room.
+The Waiting Room consists of both rated and unrated games.

+What is Son?
 (When viewing tournament results, the far right column is labeled Son.)

 Son is short for Sonneborn-Berger.
 It's a scoring system used to break ties.

-As an example of how this tie-breaking system works, please note the results for League #1 of the 9th Chess Championship Tournament, located in this crosstable:
+As an example of how this tie-breaking system works, please note the results for League #1 of the 9th Chess Championship Tournament, located in this cross table:

 A player's Son total can be arrived at in the following manner: Add up the final point total of all the players he defeated, add up one-half of the final point total of all the players he drew, add these two figures together and then multiply the entire result by 2.

 Here's an example: By the crosstable above you can see that joerg defeated Players 7, 8, and 9 who finished the tournament with 6, 4, and 0 points respectively.
-6 + 4 + 0 = 10 points Joerg drew with players 1, 2, 3, 5, and 6, who finished with 13, 13, 12, 7, and 6 points respectively.
-6.5 + 6.5 + 6 + 3.5 + 3 = 25.5 points.
-10 points + 25.5 points = 35.5 points.
-35.5 points multiplied by 2 = a Son score of 71.
+Adding these three points gives us 10 points.
+(6 + 4 + 0 = 10 points.)

 Sonneborn-Berger is actually something of a misnomer.
 William Sonneborn and Johann Berger were actually strong critics of the scoring system!
 The system really should be called the Neustadtl score!
+More about how the Sonneborn-Berger tie-breaking system can be found here: http://en.wikipedia.org/wiki/Sonneborn-Berger.

 What is the Forum?

-Little Golem would not be the wonderful site that it is if it were not for the Forum Section.
+Little Golem would not be the wonderful site it is if it were not for the Forum Section.
 This is place to post questions, post topics for discussion, get to know some of your fellow players, etc.

-Am I allowed to edit/change my screen name and other personal data?
+Am I allowed to edit / change my screen name and other personal data?

 Yes.
 From the menu in the left column, click on MAIN and then EDIT USER PROFILE.

-What is the benefit of purchasing a paid membership
+What is the benefit of purchasing a paid membership?

 How do I log off from the site?